bferriman/bootstrap-portfolio/README.md

 ## Description

 In this project, I have rebuilt my [portfolio site](https://github.com/bferriman/portfolio.git) using Bootstrap to make it responsive.
+I used my own CSS and pseudo-classes to maintain custom color scheme throughout the site and when hovering/focusing elements.

 The site was developed to serve as my presence on the web, particularly for prospective employers.
 It contains an introductory "About Me" page, a portfolio page containing links to projects I've worked on, and a contact page.